wolf-math/aaronwolfdev/docs/Coding/python/user_guide/iterables/for_loops.md

 # Hello!
 ```

-The `_` variable name is a convention meaning "I don't need this value"—we're just repeating the action.
+The `_` variable name is a convention meaning "I don't need this value, I just want to repeat this action".

 ### Processing multiple sequences together